 Financing activities 2,574 2,266 1,849

-Net cash provided by operating activities decreased $734 million in 1999, primarily reflecting changes in working capital and net assets from price risk management activities, partially offset by increased earnings.
+Net cash provided by operating activities decreased $338 million in 1999, primarily reflecting changes in working capital and net assets from price risk management activities, partially offset by increased earnings and higher proceeds from sales of merchant assets and investments.
 The increase of $1,429 million in 1998 reflects positive operating cash flow from Enron’s major business segments, proceeds from sales of interests in energy-related financial assets and cash from timing and other changes related to Enron’s commodity portfolio, partially offset by new investments in merchant assets and investments.
 See Note 4 to the Consolidated Financial Statements.

-Net cash used in investing activities primarily reflects increased capital expenditures and equity investments, which total $3,467 million in 1999, $3,564 million in 1998 and $2,092 million in 1997.
+Net cash used in investing activities primarily reflects increased capital expenditures and equity investments, which total $3,408 million in 1999, $3,564 million in 1998 and $2,092 million in 1997.
 See “Capital Expenditures and Equity Investments” below.
-Partially offsetting these uses of cash were proceeds from the sales of assets totaling $296 million in 1999, $239 million in 1998 and $473 million in 1997.
+Partially offsetting these uses of cash were proceeds from the sales of non-merchant assets totaling $287 million in 1999, $239 million in 1998 and $473 million in 1997.
 These proceeds were primarily from sales of liquids assets in 1997.

 Cash provided by financing activities in 1999 included $1,549 million from the net issuance of short- and long-term debt, $852 million from the issuance of common stock and $568 million from the formation of majority-owned limited partnerships, partially offset by payments of $467 million for dividends.
 Cash provided by financing activities in 1998 included $875 million from the net issuance of short- and long-term debt, $867 million from the issuance of common stock and $828 million primarily from the sale of a minority interest in a subsidiary, partially offset by payments of $414 million for dividends.
 Cash provided by financing activities in 1997 was generated from net issuances of $1,674 million of short- and long-term debt, $372 million of preferred securities by subsidiary companies and $555 million of subsidiary equity (see Note 8 to the Consolidated Financial Statements).
 These inflows were partially offset by payments of $354 million for cash dividends and $422 million for treasury stock.